 Hawaii Packing List Wrap Up

-The best part of packing for a trip is the anticipation!
+The best part of packing for a trip to Hawaii is the anticipation!
 You can’t wait to pack up your suitcase and head out on an adventure.
 But it’s also reassuring to have a checklist in hand, knowing you’ve got all the essentials covered so nothing gets left behind.

 While packing for Hawaii, use this Hawaii checklist to learn what to take to Hawaii and the best things to buy during your stay.
 Whether you stay for a week or just a few days, these are Hawaii trip essentials you don’t want to forget!